 On May 11, 2012, SBC entered into an agreement with Sky Cable Corporation (SCC) covering the sale, assignment and transfer of its assets, equipment, contracts, permits, licenses and subscriber base (the "Assets") of SBC used in the operation of its television, broadcasting and broadband business [see Note 26.3(d)].
 In connection with such agreement, SBC shall also act as a collecting agent for the existing subscribers of SCC and, accordingly, remit to the latter all collections received.
-Service fees incurred related to this transaction amounted to P54.2 million in 2014, P53.6 million in 2013 and P59.3 million in 2012 and are presented as Service fees and included as part of Cost of Services in the consolidated statements of income (see Note 17.2).
+Service fees incurred related to this transaction amounted to P54.2 million in 2014 and are presented as Service fees and included as part of Cost of Services in the consolidated statements of income (see Note 17.2).